pablocid/docs/plugins/plugin-sanity-check.md

 └── tslint.json
 ```

-TSLint could be easily incorporate into any NativeScript plugin by following the next steps:
+TSLint could be easily incorporated into any NativeScript plugin by following these steps:

 1. Add [tslint.json](https://github.com/NativeScript/nativescript-plugin-seed/blob/master/tslint.json) file on root level
 2. In src folder (plugin’s source folder) add the following script in package.json file: